 Challenges and Limitations of CBT in Drug Rehab

-- CBT isn’t for everybody, as it can sometimes be unsuitable for people with learning difficulties or complex mental needs.
+- CBT isn’t for everybody, as it can sometimes be unsuitable for people with learning difficulties or complex mental illness needs.

+It is better to have health care awareness than suffer in the long run.
 So, don’t hesitate to seek help and support through evidence-based therapies like CBT.